 | | | | Apply Now!

-Belfast Fertility Northern Ireland’s leading private fertility clinic are seeking a Deputy Laboratory Manager to join our expanding team at our state of the art Belfast clinic.
+Belfast Fertility Northern Ireland’s leading private fertility clinic are seeking a Deputy Laboratory Manager to join our expanding team at our state-of-the-art Belfast clinic.
 The company: Established in 2013 has grown rapidly and joined the Fertility Partnership in late 2016.
 In May 2017 we successfully completed the merger of Origin Fertility Care into our Belfast facility to create Northern Ireland’s largest private fertility clinic.
-GCRM-Belfast prides itself on its exceptional level of personalised care boasts the highest success rates in the Northern Ireland.
+Belfast Fertility prides itself on its exceptional level of personalised care consistently high success rates.
 We have a well-established multidisciplinary team all working together to achieve and maintain the high standards expected of our clinic.

 The Deputy Laboratory Manager is to provide effective day to day supervision of the embryology and andrology services (including effective rota management), the supervision and training of junior embryology staff, ensure appropriate laboratory protocols and standard operating procedures, quality management, monitoring of laboratory performance, troubleshooting and audits.
 In the absence of the Laboratory Manager the post holder will be expected to deputise for the duties of the Laboratory Manager.

 The post holder’s roles include clinical liaison, non-routine clinical decision making within the embryology laboratory and responsibility for matters relating to the HFEA.
-These tasks are in addition to the normal working expectations of an embryologist within the GCRM-Belfast team.
+These tasks are in addition to the normal working expectations of an embryologist within the Belfast Fertility team.